alemart/encantar-js/docs/getting-started/index.md

 ## Browser compatibility

-MARTINS.js is currently compatible with the latest versions of almost all major web browsers:
+MARTINS.js is compatible with the latest versions of almost all major web browsers:

 | Chrome | Edge | Firefox | Opera | Safari |
 |:------:|:----:|:-------:|:-----:|:------:|